 Descent into the caves was symbolic of the journey into the 9 levels of Xibalba, a dramatization as in various Mystery Schools that an initiate must endure to purify the soul.
 The age of the caverns is also astounding.
 Many of the Yucatan caverns were underwater millions of years ago and some were inhabited in Paleolithic times.
-By virtue of being sacred, they preserve archaeological traces objects of ritual offerings, human and animal remains with an antiquity of up to 14,000 years.
+By virtue of being sacred, they preserve archaeological traces of objects of ritual offering, and both human and animal remains with an antiquity of up to 14,000 years.

-Walking into one of these caverns will make you feel like you have stepped back into time and into the very ancient lair of a revered peoples.
+Walking into one of these caverns will make you feel like you have stepped back into time and into the very ancient lair of a revered people.

 This huge crystal stalactite broke off and ended up on the ground.
-The crystal does not look clear due to sludge build up but if put in a bath of water crystals tend to clear.
+The crystal does not look clear due to sludge build-up but if put in a bath of water crystals tend to clear.
 Some of the crystals are broken.

-This cave has thousands of different pottery pieces scattered all over the ground which makes it almost impossible for anyone to walk without crushing an ancient piece history.
+This cave has thousands of different pottery pieces scattered all over the ground which makes it almost impossible for anyone to walk without crushing an ancient piece of history.
 We had to be very careful while researching here.

 Why is there so much broken pottery?

 As the large volumes of water subside and only slow seepage continues, nature’s decorating process begins.
-Upon entering the unique cave atmosphere, the solution of calcium carbonate gives up some of its carbon dioxide and allows a precipitation of lime to form.
+Upon entering the unique cave atmosphere, the solution of calcium carbonate gives up some of its carbon dioxides and allows the precipitation of lime to form.
 This precipitation begins as a thin deposit ring of crystallized calcite.
 As this process is continued, stalactites form from the ceiling.
 As the drops fall to the floor, deposits build forming stalagmites.
 When a stalactite growing down from the ceiling meets a stalagmite growing from the floor, a column or pillar is formed.